moneSii/pomomomo/README.md

 ## Features

-- Customizable Timer
+- Customizable Pomodoro Timer
-  - Freely change the amount of minutes per interval
+  - Freely change the amount of minutes per interval.
-  - Short and long breaks can be changed
+  - Short and long breaks can be changed.
-  - the number of intervals (per long break) can also be change
+  - Number of intervals can be adjusted.
-- Tasks Focus (WIP)
+- Tasks Focus
+  - Focus module highlights current tasks.
+  - Tasks library to create and sort tasks.
 - Stats (WIP)
 - Quota (WIP)